-Except as otherwise provided in the bill, a licensee could not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless the licensee had provided to the consumer an initial notice and an opt out notice, and, the licensee had given the consumer a reasonable opportunity, before it disclosed the information to the nonaffiliated third party, to opt out of the disclosure and the consumer did not opt out.
+Except as otherwise provided in the bill, a licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless the licensee has given to the consumer an initial notice and an opt out notice, and has given the consumer a reasonable opportunity, before it discloses the information to the nonaffiliated third party, to opt out of the disclosure and the consumer does not opt out.

-The bill specifies that a licensee would provide a consumer with a reasonable opportunity to opt out in any of the following ways:
+The bill specifies that a licensee provides a consumer with a reasonable opportunity to opt out in any of the following ways:

-- -- If the licensee mailed the required notices to the consumer and allowed the consumer to opt out by mailing a form, calling a toll-free telephone number, or any other reasonable means within 30 days from the date the licensee mailed the notices. - -- A customer opened an on-line account with a licensee and agreed to receive the notices required in the bill electronically, and the licensee allowed the customer to opt out by any reasonable means within 30 days after the date that the customer acknowledged receiving the notices in conjunction with opening the account. - -- For an isolated transaction such as providing the consumer with an insurance quote, if the licensee provided the required notices at the time of the transaction and requested that the consumer decide, as a necessary part of the transaction, whether to opt out before completing the transaction.
+- -- If the licensee mails the required notices to the consumer and allows the consumer to opt out by mailing a form, calling a toll-free telephone number, or any other reasonable means within 30 days from the date the licensee mails the notices. - A customer opens an on-line account with a licensee and agrees to receive the required notices electronically, and the licensee allows the customer to opt out by

+- any reasonable means within 30 days after the date that the customer acknowledges receiving the notices in conjunction with opening the account. - -- For an isolated transaction such as providing the consumer with an insurance quote, if the licensee provides the required notices at the time of the transaction and requests that the consumer decide, as a necessary part of the transaction, whether to opt out before completing the transaction.

-The bill specifies that these provisions would apply to a licensee whether or not the licensee and the consumer had established a customer relationship.
-Unless a licensee complied with these provisions, the licensee could not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer that the licensee had collected, regardless of whether the licensee collected it before or after receiving the direction to opt out from the consumer.
-A licensee could allow a consumer to select certain nonpublic personal financial information or certain nonaffiliated third parties with respect to which the consumer wished to opt out.
+The bill specifies that these provisions apply to a licensee whether or not the licensee and the consumer have established a customer relationship.
+Unless a licensee complies with these provisions, the licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer that the licensee has collected, regardless of whether the licensee collected it before or after receiving the direction to opt out from the consumer.
+A licensee may allow a consumer to select certain nonpublic personal financial information or certain nonaffiliated third parties with respect to which the consumer wishes to opt out.